Imaginal Therapy

 Agreement

-By beginning therapy and submitting the intake form, you confirm that you have read and understood this counselling agreement and consent to working together under these terms.
+By beginning therapy, you confirm that you have read and understood this counselling agreement and are happy to work within it.

 Getting Started

-We will work at a pace that feels comfortable for you, and you do not need to speak about anything before you are ready.
+We will work at a pace that feels manageable for you, and you do not need to speak about anything before you are ready.

-You are also welcome to bring any questions you might have about therapy or about how I work.
+You are also welcome to bring any questions about therapy, online sessions, access needs, fees, or how I work.

 Client Portal